DataDog/bathroom/README.md

 # Background

-  * Working in a shared office space with a limited number of bathrooms can cause wasted time checking on availibility
+  * Working in a shared office space with a limited number of bathrooms can cause wasted time checking on availability
-  * We thought it would be convienant to have an easy way to remotely check availability
+  * We thought it would be convenient to have an easy way to remotely check availability

 ## Guidlines
   1. Do not be creepy
     * a bathroom is a private space, no video etc
-    * keep individual usage annoymous and untracked
+    * keep individual usage anonymous and untracked
   1. Be reliable
     * minimize false positives and negatives
     * try to use locking as measure of occupied when possible